umuthan/my-slider/readme.txt

 Slider is a custom post type to post your slides and shows them on page via shortcode or widgets.

-= Where is slides default image? =
+= Where is default image of slides? =

 Slide default image is featured image in slide.

 == Screenshots ==

-1. My Slider shortcode in editing page
+1. My Slider with nav buttons and bullets
-2. My Slider shortcode on page
-3. My Slider widget in widgets panel
-4. My Slider widget on homepage

 == Changelog ==